Chart Color Schemes

 The latest Census data sees Golden Plains - North placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Golden Plains-North showed cultural diversity below average, with 90.5% citizens, 89.9% born in Australia, and 97.2% speaking English only at home.
-Christianity was the predominant religion, comprising 42.9%.
-This compares to 47.6% across Rest of Vic.
+Golden Plains - North, surveyed in 2016, had a culturally diverse population with 90.5% citizens, 89.9% born in Australia, and 97.2% speaking English only at home.
+Christianity was the predominant religion, practiced by 42.9%.
+This is slightly lower than the regional average of 47.6%.

 Frequently Asked Questions - Diversity